-I am very pleased to introduce my first guest post by Catherine Edwards – she’s a camping fiend, hiker and lover of the outdoors and wanted to share her experience of her and her family’s stay in a Shepherd’s Hut in the beautiful Lake District….
+I am very pleased to introduce this post by Catherine Edwards – she’s a camping fiend, hiker and lover of the outdoors and wanted to share her experience of her and her family’s stay in a Shepherd’s Hut in the beautiful Lake District….

 A Holiday in The Lake District had been Long Overdue!